usnistgov/RF_Sensor_Test_Harness/README.md

 A spectrum analyzer is required to view your waveform data.

  After a successful download and unzip of the package;
-  Navigate to the Folder ESC_TestHarness_master\ESC_Test_Harness_master\ESC_Test_Harness
+  navigate to the folder ESC_TestHarness_master\ESC_Test_Harness_master\ESC_Test_Harness

 * ESC_Server (Python Server)
-   To launch the Python server, double click "ESC_TestHarness_WS.py".  note a command window will appear in the background with status of the HTTP requests.
+   To launch the Python server, double click "ESC_TestHarness_WS.py".  note: a command window will appear in the background with status of the HTTP requests.

 * ESC_Waveform_Player (LabVIEW web server)